vanderhoornm/android-MythTV-Leanfront/README.md

 ## Building

 - Download and install [Android Studio][studio].
 Also download the latest ndk and Cmake from within android studio.
-Note that android studio version 3.6.2 expects NDK version 20.0.5594570 which is not the latest.
 Look in the "Build" tab for a message about this.
 If you encounter this, switch to the requested NDK version.
+- Note the ndk version is referenced in the app/build.gradle file.
+You need to either download the version that is specified there or else update there to match the version you downloaded.
 - In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/20.0.5594570
 - In the app/src/main/jni/ directory, run download_ffmpeg.sh and build_ffmpeg.sh.
 - Open the project in [Android Studio][studio].